 Frequently Asked Questions

-The name of your financial aid counselor is listed on the Student Aid Portal under the Messages tab.
+The name of your financial aid counselor is listed on the Student Aid Portal under the Documents and Messages tab.

 You can view your Financial Aid Information on your Student Aid Portal.